quicwg/base-drafts/draft-ietf-quic-transport.md

 enclosing IP packet or UDP datagram.

-Each packet number space maintains separate acknowledgement state and separate ECN counters.
-For example, if one each of an Initial, 0-RTT, Handshake, and 1-RTT QUIC packet are coalesced, the corresponding counters for the Initial and Handshake packet number space will be incremented by one and the counters for the 1-RTT packet number space will be increased by two.
+Each packet number space maintains separate acknowledgement state and separate ECN counts.
+For example, if one each of an Initial, 0-RTT, Handshake, and 1-RTT QUIC packet are coalesced, the corresponding counts for the Initial and Handshake packet number space will be incremented by one and the counts for the 1-RTT packet number space will be increased by two.

 ### ECN Verification {#ecn-verification}

 Each endpoint independently verifies and enables use of ECN by setting the IP header ECN codepoint to ECN Capable Transport (ECT) for the path from it to the other peer.
 Even if ECN is not used on the path to the peer, the endpoint MUST provide feedback about ECN markings received (if accessible).

 To verify both that a path supports ECN and the peer can provide ECN feedback,